 years of Guernsey newspapers

-Sue is fascinated by Guernsey’s history, island life and its scenery and chose to complement her degree in history with a librarian qualification.
+Sue is fascinated by Guernsey’s history, island life and its scenery and chose to complement her degree in history with a qualification in librarianship.

 Prior to joining the Priaulx Library she worked at the Greffe and the Guille-Allès Library.
-Her areas of local interest include the history of Methodism and the history of Guernsey from 1500 and her favourite collections at the library are the rare books and local maps.
+Her areas of local expertise include the German Occupation of Guernsey, local maps, the history of Methodism and the history of Guernsey from 1500.
+Her favourite collections at the library are the rare books and local maps.
+She is the Methodist Archivist for the Bailiwick of Guernsey.

-Dinah read classics at Oxford and spent three years at the Bodleian Library working on Greek epigraphy for the British Academy database project, The Lexicon of Greek Personal Names.
-She then produced electronic databases and CD-ROMS of science and reference material on behalf of Pergamon Press and other publishers.
-Her particular interests are in languages, philology, and social history.
+Dinah gained a degree in classics at Oxford University and spent three years at the Bodleian Library working on Greek epigraphy for the British Academy database project, The Lexicon of Greek Personal Names.
+After further digital publishing projects she then produced electronic databases and CD-ROMS of science and reference material on behalf of Pergamon Press and other publishers.
+Her particular interests are in languages, philology, art, and social history; she specialises in old documents, the miniatures of Mathias Finucane, and the life and works of Victor Hugo and his family.
+She is the Chairman of the Victor Hugo in Guernsey Society.

-Dinah now writes and edits the Priaulx Library website with the aim of making its unique holdings more accessible to the world.
+Dinah now writes and edits the Priaulx Library website with the aim of making its unique holdings more accessible to the world, often translating local documents into English, and administrates the Library's Facebook page.

 Access is via a ramp situated at the rear door.
 A lift provides easy access to the first floor.